martinvonz/jj/docs/templates.md

 ### List type

+A list can be implicitly converted to `Boolean`.
 The following methods are defined.

 * `.join(separator: Template) -> Template`: Concatenate elements with
   the given `separator`.